About Chris Semakweri- Pindula, Local Knowledge

 |Chicken Inn Football Club

-Christopher Semakweri is a Zimbabwean footballer who plays for Chicken Inn Football Club.
+Christopher Semakweri is a Zimbabwean footballer who plays for MWOS Football Club.[1]
+MWOS plays in the Northern Region Soccer League.

 Semakweri once played for Democratic Republic of Congo giants TP Mazembe.